brotkrueml/schema/Documentation/Developer/Deprecations.rst

 Deprecated since version
    1.7.0

-Will be removed in version
+Removed in version
    2.0.0

 Alternative
-   Use :php:`Brotkrueml\Schema\Type\TypeRegistry` which is a singleton and can be instantiated with :php:`GeneralUtility::makeInstance()` or injected with dependency injection in TYPO3 v10+.
+   Use :php:`Brotkrueml\Schema\Type\TypeRegistry` which is a singleton and can be instantiated with :php:`GeneralUtility::makeInstance()` or injected with dependency injection.
 See section :ref:`api-list-of-types`.